thedanzor/CSS-JS-Guide_rain_warcraft_scene/README.md

 }
 ```

-Our basic stylesheet contains a basic CSS reset for the elements i plan to use for this guide.
-CSS resets is a common practice of changing the state we want our elements to have by default on our page.
-For example body usually contains paddings / margin values and i personally always remove those in my CSS.
+Our basic stylesheet contains a basic CSS reset for the elements i plan to use for this project.
+CSS resets is a common practice of changing the default state we want our elements to have on our page.
+For example BODY tags usually contain paddings / margin values and i personally always remove those in my CSS.

-Elemens have initial/default states that were practical when the web was first created, but in recent times many developers / designers have preferred different states.
-The web has come a long way in this regard (http://sixrevisions.com/css/should-you-reset-your-css/)
+Elements have initial/default states that were practical when the world wide web was first created, but in recent times many developers / designers have preferred different default states and the web has come a long way in this regard.
+Please refer a little to this article on CSS resets to build your own opinion (http://sixrevisions.com/css/should-you-reset-your-css/)

 ### Setting up the materials for animating!

-In this guide you will find 2 background images, 1 rain image and 1 lightning image.
-For this scene this is all we need and i will show you 3 methods of creating animations with these materials.
+In this repo you will find 2 background images, 1 rain image and 1 lightning image.
+For this project that is all we need and i will show you 3 methods of creating animations with these materials.

 You can optimize this by using sprite-maps and SVGs but for now we will stick to some basic formats.
 Optimization isn't a priority for me in this scene, it should be cool to look at, even if it's a little large to download initially.

 In this step i created my main background (scene) image, that is the main backdrop for my scene.
 I have a copy of this background but with some features highlighted (Fel lava, clouds etc).
-This copy we will animate in using Opacity to create glow effects.
+This background copy we will animate in using the Opacity property that css provides to create glow effects.

-The rain is an image with multiple rain drops with the desired blur affect already applied to them.
+The rain is an image with multiple rain drops which already contain some desired blur effects already.
 We are going to use this image multiple times and have it animate at different start and end locations to simulate rain.
 As an extra bonus i also add in some easing, to show how you can simulate the rain landing on a surface like glass.

 The lightning is one image which we will transform (flip), fade in and out (to flash) and adjust the dimensions so we can have multiple different lightning strikes while just using one image.

-### Create the basic scene
+### Lets create the basic foundation for our scene

 ```
 <body>